newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

  - Functions more vulnerable than others due to "historical reasons"
  - Deliberately open backdoors meant for debugging/maintenance

  We were now hunting for one of those.
-Se now let's head to the **protocol reverse engineering** section
+So let's continue with the  **protocol reverse engineering**!

 ### 2.1 - Filex Packets Structure